Zayed International Airport: Road

 Zayed International Airport is connected to the Emirate and its surroundings, including Dubai and Al Ain, by a highway network.
 Route E10 directly passes the airport.
 Car rental, taxis and dedicated chauffeur services are available.

 Public transport

-Zayed International Airport does not feature any railway connection.
-The Abu Dhabi Department of Transport does provide overall seven bus routes from the airport throughout Abu Dhabi and its surroundings, including lines A1 and A2 which lead to the city center and run 24 hours per day and E102 bus connecting the airport with the city of Dubai.
+The Abu Dhabi Department of Transport operates seven bus routes from the airport throughout Abu Dhabi and its surroundings, including lines A1 and A2, which lead to the city center and run 24 hours per day, and E102 bus connecting the airport with the city of Dubai.
 Etihad Airways additionally provides a coach service for its passengers from Zayed International Airport to Al Ain and Downtown Dubai.